skysqlinc/skysql-docs/docs/SkyCopilot Guide/README.md

 ### Step 7: Establishing 'Golden SQL' Benchmarks

 Golden SQL queries serve as accuracy benchmarks.
-When an agent consistently generates correct SQL for a given prompt, it is marked as Golden SQL, ensuring future queries follow the same logic.
+When an agent consistently generates correct SQL for a given prompt, the prompt/sql pair can be marked as Golden SQL, ensuring future queries follow the same logic.

 Your trained agent is now ready for deployment—capable of transforming natural language queries into efficient SQL with high accuracy.